aws-samples/identity-center-with-terraform/README.md

 - You may be planning to use an external IdP and want to build a pattern that can be de-coupled in the future
 - At scale, any explicit or implicit dependencies (`depends_on`) between account assignments and group membership can have unintended consequences.
   - Example: with a dependency, adding a user to a group can cause terraform to refresh all account assignments that feature that group (into the 100s or 1000s depending on the scale of your AWS Organization).

+## Delegation

+This pattern can be used with [delegated administration](https://docs.aws.amazon.com/singlesignon/latest/userguide/delegated-admin.html) in Identity Center.
+Separate instances of the pattern would need to be deployed to the management account and delegated account.

 ## Related Resources